top of page

 The Kenya programme includes time spent on a conservancy in Laikipia, hosted by our Gap management team and led by professional Kenyan safari guides in the bush each day.

-Early morning starts are followed by several hours a day in the bush, helping on the conservancy with jobs outdoors, monitoring wildlife, fixing airstrips, roads and clearing campsites.
+Early morning starts are followed by several hours a day in the bush, helping on the conservancy with jobs outdoors, fixing airstrips, roads and clearing campsites.

 ZIMBABWE PROGRAMME

-These programmes which combine Zimbabwe with Kenya, include 3 weeks on a private wildlife ranch, part of the greater Save Valley Conservancy in southern Zimbabwe.
-Home to endangered speices such as black rhino and wild dogs, this is a hugely important area in Zimbabwe’s conservation story.
+In Zimbabwe you will spend 2 weeks on a private wildlife ranch, part of the greater Save Valley Conservancy in southern Zimbabwe followed by 2 weeks on a working ranch.
+Home to endangered specie's such as black rhino and wild dogs, the Save Valley Conservancy is a hugely important area in Zimbabwe’s conservation story.
 Each day our students help on the conservancy with anti-poaching and learn about tracking and wildlife behaviour from the professional guides on site.
-They also help in the butchery learning to make biltong and boerwors sausages, and on the citrus plantation.
+They also help in the butchery learning to make biltong and boerewor sausages, and on the citrus plantation.
 This is a diverse family run ranch and its survival has depended on its mixed use approach to farming and conservation.

 bottom of page